 What is Flutter?

-Flutter is a mobile app SDK for building high-performance, high-fidelity, apps for iOS and Android, from a single codebase.
+Flutter is an app SDK for building high-performance, high-fidelity apps for iOS, Android, and web (tech preview) from a single codebase.

 The goal is to enable developers to deliver high-performance apps that feel natural on different platforms.
 We embrace differences in scrolling behaviors, typography, icons, and more.